Circassian nationalism: In Turkey

 Circassians are one of the largest ethnic minorities in Turkey, with a population estimated to be 2 million.
 According to the EU reports there are three to five million Circassians in Turkey.
 The closely related ethnic groups Abazins (10,000) and Abkhazians (39,000) are also often counted among them.
 Turkey has the largest Circassian population in the world, around half of all Circassians live in Turkey, mainly in the provinces of Samsun and Ordu (in Northern Turkey), Kahramanmaraş (in Southern Turkey), Kayseri (in Central Turkey), Bandırma, and Düzce (in Northwest Turkey), along the shores of the Black Sea; the region near the city of Ankara.

 All citizens of Turkey are considered Turks by the Turkish government and any movement that goes against this is heavily suppressed, but it is estimated that approximately two million ethnic Circassians live in Turkey.
 The "Circassians" in question do not always speak the languages of their ancestors, and in some cases some of them may describe themselves as "only Turkish".
 The reason for this loss of identity is mostly due to Turkey's Government assimilation policies and marriages with non-Circassians.

 Circassians are regarded by historians to play a key role in the history of Turkey.
-Some of the exilees and their descendants gained high positions in the Ottoman Empire.
+Some of the exiles and their descendants gained high positions in the Ottoman Empire.
 Until the end of the First World War, many Circassians actively served in the army.
 In December 1922, May and June 1923, the Turkish government removed 14 Circassian villages from Gönen and Manyas regions, without separating women and children, and drove them to different places in Anatolia from Konya to Sivas and Bitlis, to mix with Turks and assimilate.
 Circassian nationalists often state that this incident had a great impact on the assimilation of Circassians.
 After 1923, Circassians were restricted by policies such as the prohibition of Circassian language, changing village names, and surname law Circassians, who had many problems in maintaining their identity comfortably, were seen as a group that inevitably had to be assimilated.

 Although the Circassians in Turkey were forced to forget their language and assimilate into Turkish, a small minority still speak their native Circassian languages as it is still spoken in many Circassian villages, and the group that preserved their language the best are the Kabardians.
 With the rise of Circassian nationalism in the 21st century, Circassians in Turkey, especially the young, have started to study and learn their language, history and culture.
 The largest nationalist association of Circassians in Turkey, KAFFED, is the founding member of the International Circassian Association (ICA).